vadniks/Gleana/Readme.md

 // There will be a lot of math involved here...

-## This project is currently just an idea, there won't be anything for several months
+## This project is currently just an idea, there won't be anything here for several months

 /*
-Gotta refresh my higher math (calculus/math analysis, linear algebra, computational math), discrete math (math logic, \
-algorithm theory), mathematical foundations of computers (aka informatics/computer science), information theory and \
-computer architecture/science knowledge before I take on this - remembering all that foundational stuff from the university \
-in short, this is gonna be long...
+Gotta refresh my higher math (calculus/math analysis, linear algebra, computational math), discrete math (math logic, algorithm theory), mathematical foundations of computers (aka informatics/computer science), information theory and computer architecture/science knowledge before I take on this - remembering all that foundational stuff from the university in short, this is gonna be long...
 */